Human-in-the-loop Evaluation for Early Misinformation Detection: A Case Study of COVID-19 Treatments: Ranking Extracted Claims

 To apply this test, we first calculate the hypergeometric probability, the probability of a particular distribution of treatment frequencies assuming independence between the treatment and the date.
 We define $T$ and $D$ as the events when a tweet's extracted treatment is $t$ and when a tweet is published on date $d$ respectively.
 Also, we let $C(X)$ be the observed frequency of event $X$ and $C(X,Y)$ be the joint frequency of event $X$ and event $Y$.
 Given these definitions, we can calculate the hypergeometric probability, $p_{T,D}$, as follows:

 where $N$ is the sample size.

-Given this formula of the hypergeometric probability for a distribution with a treatment $t$ and date $d$, we calculate the p-value of the test by summing the hypergeometric probabilities of this distribution and all more extreme distributions.
+Given this formula of the hypergeometric probability for a distribution with a treatment $t$ and date $d$, we calculate the $p$-value of the test by summing the hypergeometric probabilities of this distribution and all more extreme distributions.
 In our case, more extreme distributions are hypothetical distributions where the joint frequency of a tweet with a specific treatment published on a specific date is greater than $C(T,D)$.

-A treatment can then be labeled as newly trending on a particular date if its $p$-value is less than the threshold or $\alpha$-value as set by the content moderator and it has not been previously detected as trending in the daily top $100$ treatments.
+A treatment is flagged by our system if its $p$-value is less than the threshold or $\alpha$-value as set by the content moderator and it has not previously broken this threshold.